AimerGDiaz/Codes_Repository/README.md

 ------------------------------------------------------------------------

--   Change delimiters, awk regrex 101 : a related issue to the previous one it’s the case when you want to change the field delimiter of certain lines, but not all, a typical example in bioinformatics of this task it’s transform a multi-fasta file with multiple jump lines into a single line per sequence, graphically:
+#### Change delimiters, regrex in awk 101:

+A related issue to the previous one it’s the case when you want to change the field delimiter of certain lines, but not all, a typical example in bioinformatics of this task it’s transform a multi-fasta file with multiple jump lines into a single line per sequence, graphically:

 From

+    >1
+    ACCCAGAGAGTGAG
-`>1 ACCCAGAGAGTGAG ACCAACACACAGTT`
+    ACCAACACACAGTT`

 To

+    >1
-`>1 ACCCAGAGAGTGAGACCAACACACAGTT`
+    ACCCAGAGAGTGAGACCAACACACAGTT`

 To make it we can use the regrex expression integrated with the simplified if control loop of awk: